-GFS enables a file system on a shared disk unit to be accessed from two or more nodes.
+The GFS Shared File System enables a file system on a shared disk unit to be accessed from two or more nodes.
 With a conventional distributed file system, data is transferred to the client that requested access from the server on which file system data is managed by means of network communication over a LAN.
 The requested node directly accesses the disk unit.
 This reduces the network load from NFS and speeds up the response time required to read or write the request.

-By allocating sequential blocks to the file data, the GFS file system enables collective I/O processing to improve the file system performance.
+By allocating sequential blocks to the file data, the GFS Shared File System enables collective I/O processing to improve the file system performance.

-The GFS provides a feature that integrates multiple partitions into one file system.
+The GFS Shared File System provides a feature that integrates multiple partitions into one file system.
 In the case a configuration with multiple partitions, the round-robin allocation method is used, so the file data area can be used from different partitions for each file.
 Therefore, the I/O load can be distributed into multiple disk units and the file system performance is improved.
 This function makes it easy to add the data partition described afterwards.